 RGA Reinsurance has catastrophe insurance coverage issued by an insurer rated "A" by A.M.
-Best that provides benefits of up to \$100 million per occurrence for claims involving three or more deaths in a single accident, with a deductible of \$1.5 million per occurrence.
-This coverage is terminable annually on 90 days notice and is ultimately provided through a pool of seventeen unaffiliated insurers.
+Best as of December 31, 1996, that provides benefits of up to \$100 million per occurrence for claims involving three or more deaths in a single accident, with a deductible of \$1.5 million per occurrence.
+This coverage is terminable annually on 90 days notice and is ultimately provided through a pool of eighteen unaffiliated insurers.
 The Company believes such catastrophe insurance coverage is adequate to protect the Company from the risks of multiple deaths of lives reinsured by policies with RGA Reinsurance in a single accident.
 Several large corporate plans reinsured by RGA Reinsurance cover aggregate amounts substantially in excess of these limits, however.